Bright people are always welcome to join our team!

 Zoltán was born in Hungary and holds a BSc degree in Theoretical Physics and a BSc degree in Chemical Engineering from the Budapest University of Technology and Economics (BME),

 and a MSc degree in Applied and Engineering Physics of the Technische Universität München.

 In 2010 he won the gold medal and the special prize for the best experimental work, and in 2011 the bronze medal at the International Physics Olympiad (IPhO) in Zagreb (Kroatia) and Bangkok (Thailand), respectively.
 At the national level, he was 2nd (2010) and 5th (2011), respectively.

 In 2017 he founded Xiences where he develops the XienceSim simulation software.

-Currently he is studying towards his PhD degree in Physics at the Walter Schottky Institute (TUM).
+Currently he is studying towards his PhD degree.